A Process of Elimination.

 There are two fool-proof ways to eliminate hard disk and tape data, incineration and degaussing.
 Incineration subjects magnetic media to over 2,000 degrees C which returns the magnetic field to zero and vaporizes much of the drive leaving only raw metals.
 In the United States, heavy incineration for metals and smelting operations have almost ceased for environmental reasons.

-The one true solution is to degauss.
 A degausser applies a magnetic force far greater than the read/write heads to eliminate magnetic data.
 The degausser is not a new tool, it has evolved and kept up with the technological advances of magnetic media.
 It was used mostly in the early days to recycle expensive tape for re-use.
 The only non-destructive method for erasing “Top Secret” data is degaussing.
 Because of this, it has also withstood the test of time forensically.
-No government, corporation or individual has breached this form of disposal.
+No government, corporation, or individual has breached this form of disposal.

 Hard drive failures cannot be overwritten.